 Wayside’s chapel and gardens have been created to dissolve the barriers that divide people, helping to foster community, teach living skills, practice sustainability, engage with our neighbours and beautify Kings Cross.

-As of this year, Wayside is proud to have two gardens – our Rooftop Garden in Kings Cross and our brand new Bondi Garden in Wayside Bondi CSC.
+Wayside is proud to have two gardens – our Rooftop Garden in Kings Cross and our Bondi Garden in Wayside Bondi CSC.
 In Kings Cross, high up on the roof is a 200 square metre garden filled with over 50 different varieties of organic fruit, herbs and vegetables.
 It has rainwater tanks, solar panels, worm farms, a compost system and bee-hives.
 The garden – boasting sweeping views across the parklands and the CBD – is a community space where people facing disadvantage and local residents can work together, sharing skills and supporting each other to nurture a vast array of plants.

 The Bondi Garden, unlike Kings Cross, is in full view of the kitchen and café and these three parts work in synergy with each other.
 The organic produce grown in our gardens are used at both Cafes, as well as featuring in local restaurants like Billy Kwong in Potts Point.
 The gardens now have a stronger focus on Indigenous plants, native saltbush, lemon myrtle and more.
 The wider purpose of the gardens is to create community, teach living skills, practice sustainability, engage with our neighbours and beautify the space.